Jake Ball (rugby union)

 Jake Ball (born 21 June 1991) is a professional rugby union player who plays as a lock.
-Ball played over 100 times for the Scarlets regional side in Wales and was capped 50 times for the Wales national rugby union team.
-In 2021, Ball retired from international rugby to join Green Rockets Tokatsu in Japan.
+Ball played over 100 times for the Llanelli-based Scarlets regional side in Wales and was capped 50 times for the Wales national rugby union team.
+In 2021, Ball retired from international rugby to join the Japanese club Green Rockets Tokatsu, he later retired from all rugby after four years in Japan after the conclusion of the 2024–25 season, only to come out for retirement to rejoin the Scarlets for the following season.

 Biography

 Ball was born in Ascot, England, to a Welsh father from Pwllheli, North Wales.
 His father was a rugby player who played for the London-based clubs London Welsh RFC, and Harlequins.
 The Ball family migrated to Australia when he was 16, where they are now based in Perth, Western Australia, which is where his four children and wife live.
 A keen sportsman, Ball had played in the Australian under-19 cricket championship of 2008–09.

 Rugby career

 Club

 Ball began his professional rugby career in Perth with the Western Force, with whom he trained at the age of 21 in 2012.
 This experience led to Ball being signed on an initial three-year deal by Welsh regional team the Scarlets in 2012.
 Ball made his professional debut for the club on 15 September 2012, coming on as a 61st-minute replacement in the team's victory over Connacht in the Pro 12 tournament.
 During Ball's spell playing in Wales for the Scarlets, he had been a part of the 2016–17 Pro12 league winning season for the Welsh side.

 After playing 133 games for the Scarlets, Ball moved to Japan in 2021 to play rugby for Green Rockets Tokatsu in the Japan Rugby League One.
-As of the beginning of 2023, Ball has played 15 games.
+During November 2024, Ball announced he would be retiring at the end of the rugby season for 2024/25, by then he went on to play in 32 matches.

+In April 2025, the Scarlets confirmed Ball would be returning to the club after a short-lived retirement.